darylzedlav/medicinal_plants/README.md

+# Welcome

-# This repository contains the medicinal plants classification and detection datasets for public use.
-We would appreciate it if you cite our paper if you find our datasets useful.
+This repository contains the medicinal plants classification and detection datasets for public use.
+We would appreciate your citing our papers if you find our datasets useful.

-@INPROCEEDINGS{9936868,
+## Medicinal Plants Classification

+``@INPROCEEDINGS{9936868,
 	author={Valdez, Daryl B. and Aliac, Chris Jordan G. and Feliscuzo, Larmie S.}, booktitle={2022 IEEE International Conference on Artificial Intelligence in Engineering and Technology (IICAIET)}, title={Medicinal Plant Classification using Convolutional Neural Network and Transfer Learning},